M-Faheem-Khan/C-Examples/README.md

 # C-Examples
 Code Samples + Assignments from Sheridans Introduction to C Programming Course

 ## Please Use these as samples.
-Do not hand these samples code as your code.
+Do not hand these sample codes as your own.

 Folder Structure
 - Program name